aengusbates/lobby-element/README.md

 ###Frontend
   1. Include `webcomponents-lite.min.js` and `lobby-element.html` in the header.

-  2. Assign values for `email-url` and `twitter-user` values.
+  2. Assign values for `email-url`, `enable-platforms` and `twitter-user` values.
     - `email-url` specifies the location of the PHP script on your server.
 You can find this script in the repo at `lobby-element/serverScripts/sendEmail.php`.
-    - `twitter-user` is optional.
-The value is passed straight through to [`social-element`](https://github.com/aengusbates/social-element) which can be removed if not needed.
+    - `twitter-user` and `enable-platforms` are optional.
+The values are passed straight through to [`social-element`](https://github.com/aengusbates/social-element) which can be removed if not needed.
+Please see the `social-element` project for more on configuration.

     **Example**